THE PLAN FOR MAN

 To understand anything of the mind of God and His marvelous plan, one must first know that God is eternal and "there is none else" (Isa.45:22).
 He is love; He is just; and He has communicated with us through the Holy Bible so that we might know Him (Psa.90:2; Psa.119:105; Matt.4:4; I John 4:9).
 Of Himself we read: "I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty" (Rev.1:8).
 If we miss this foundation we are left to wander and wonder, and we may never know or appreciate the plan and enjoy the benefits of it.

-It appears from the Scriptures that God moved in love to make man and have a people to be companions to Himself (Psa.33:11-15; Prov.16: 4; John 1:3-4; John 3:16; Eph.1:4; I John 4:19; Rev. 4:11).
+It appears from the Scriptures that God moved in love to make man and have a people to be companions to Himself (Psa.33:11-15; Prov.16:4; John 1:3-4; John 3:16; Eph.1:4; I John 4:19; Rev. 4:11).
 Perhaps man was made flesh to be molded by experience and trials, so he might learn to appreciate and love God.
-Certainly he was given a work to till the ground, care for the earth, and have dominion over God's creatures (Gen.1:26-28; Gen.2:5); but it appears his great task in time to prepare for eternity, has been to know and love God, and man has been slow to accept that (Psa.
-100).
+Certainly he was given a work to till the ground, care for the earth, and have dominion over God's creatures (Gen.1:26-28; Gen.2:5); but it appears man's great task in time to prepare for eternity, has been to know and love God, and man has been slow to accept that (Psa.100).
 To delay is most dangerous, according to the Word of God.

 It is so common to hear people speak of God's Word, His work, His ways, and our own lives, as though we are the center of all things and our estimation of the value of it all is truth.
 Well, the truth is that God is sovereign.
 He is the potter and we are the clay (Rom.9:21); and He says: "My thoughts are not your thoughts, neither are your ways My ways," -Isa.55:8.
 Whatever God's thoughts were in creating this world and man, we can see that He intends that His will be done, with our participation or without it.
 Man really ought to humble himself before the Lord (Heb.10: 31), for he must give account of himself one day.

 God was certainly not unmindful of what would happen when He gave man a free-will to make choices, but that liberty was important.
 Man soon fell in sin and was corrupted.
 God then set about to "devise means, that His banished be not expelled from Him" -II Sam.14:14.
-That is to say, that though man chose to listen to the tempter at the very beginning, and disobeyed, God devised means to redeem him and reconcile him to Himself.
-That is grace.
+That is to say, that though man chose to listen to the tempter at the very beginning and disobeyed (as God well knew), God devised means to redeem him and reconcile him to Himself.
+That is grace!

 Before man there were angels, and they were servants created to obey and carry out the works of their Creator.
 They were later given a watch over us.
-They were not made in the "image" of God, like man, and apparently could not return love to Him.
-One such servant was given talents and knowledge and power above all others, and a free-will (Lucifer - enlightened one).
+They were not made in the "image" of God, like man, and apparently could not thus return love to Him and are always obedient.
+One such servant (the fallen Angel, Lucifer, later called Satan) was given talents and knowledge and power above all others, and a free-will.
 The Bible tells us that in due course he chose to oppose God and bequiled many angels to follow him (Isa.14:12-17; Matt.25:41).
 God expelled him from heaven, and he then turned his mind to corrupting the work of God (Gen.3).
-He is that force of evil called Satan (adversary), and the god of this world (II Cor.4:3-4).
-He is marked for judgment.
+He is that force and tempter of evil called Satan, and the god of this world (II Cor.4:3-4) ---representing all darkness outside of the Creator-God).
+He is marked for judgment at the appointed time after the time of man's trials.

 God knew the ways of Satan and already had a plan to eventually defeat him without compromising Himself; i.e. to remain just, merciful and holy.
 God did not exercise His might to restrain and imprison Satan, for He must be true to Himself.
 No one could ever say God was arbitrary without being just.
 Justice must prevail, for that is the nature of God.
 Satan condemns himself by hurting, harming, and by opposing goodness, as well as rebelling against his Creator.

-The Bible is concerned with man, and the dispensations we find are all periods of God's testing of man, for he was created a living and everlasting soul with a free-will.
+The Bible is concerned with man, and the dispensations (administration of ages) we find are all periods of God's testing of man, for he was created a living and everlasting soul with a free-will.
 Five periods have passed showing man's rebellion in each and God's judgment.
 We are now living in the sixth dispensation, near to the end.
 The Word of God teaches it will also end in man's failure and God's judgment, but as in every age God has provided salvation and hope for sinful man.
-One should be sure, therefore, that his or her soul is saved while there is yet time.
+One should be sure, therefore, that his or her soul is saved while there is yet time (note John 1; John 3; John 14).

 From the beginning God spoke of His Son, who would come to provide redemption for fallen man and reign over the world.
 In the Old Testament of the Bible the animal sacrifices were required for a covering of sin before God, and all pointed forward to the sacrifice God's Son would make one day to reconcile "whosoever will" (John 3:16; Heb.1:1-3; Rev.22:17).
 When He came the first time it was in meekness "as a Lamb" (John 1:29, 36), and He was rejected, hated, and crucified.
 God allowed it to provide redemption through His death for sin, and His blood shed for cleansing (Lev.
 17:11; Heb.9); but when He comes again it will be "as the Lion", and He will not seek acceptance.